Skip to main content

 Final Thoughts

 While fruits alone may not replace traditional protein sources like meat, legumes, or whey protein, they play a significant role in supporting muscle growth and recovery.
-Adding these six fruits—banana, jackfruit, pomegranate, papaya, custard apple, and guava—to your diet can give your muscles the extra nutrients they need to stay strong, recover faster, and perform better.
+Adding these six fruits—banana, jackfruit, pomegranate, papaya, custard apple, and guava—to your diet, especially via smoothies and recipes, can give your muscles the extra nutrients they need to stay strong, recover faster, and perform better.
+Target fitness audiences globally by incorporating these into post-workout routines.

 FAQs